Classic DP: 0-1 Knapsack Problem

 dp[i][w] = max(

-not packing item i into the knapsack
+do not put the i-th item into the backpack

 )